Sussex Heritage Trust Awards

-2017 is the 19th year of the Sussex Heritage Trust Awards, which are designed to recognise and reward the highest quality conservation, restoration and good design of newly built projects while encouraging the use of traditional skills and crafts.
-Click here for a complete list of 2016 winners, or click here to see a PDF document of all 2016 entries.
+2021 will be the 23nd year of the Sussex Heritage Trust Awards, which are designed to recognise and reward the highest quality conservation, restoration and good design of newly built projects while encouraging the use of traditional skills and crafts.
+Click here for a complete list of 2020 winners.

 The judging teams usually comprise a Sussex Heritage Trust Trustee, a professional in the appropriate field and a ‘lay person’ to ensure a balanced view.
 All are volunteers and receive no remuneration.
 The criteria include the project’s suitability of purpose, the best use of the site, the quality of workmanship and suitability of materials used.